-4 Reasons to Wait for the Galaxy Note 11 & 5 Reasons Not To
+5 Reasons to Wait for the Galaxy Note 11 & 5 Reasons Not To

 Android

-The Samsung Galaxy S10 is getting cheaper, so is the Galaxy Note 10.
+Samsung’s new Galaxy S20 series looks great, the Galaxy S10 is getting cheaper, and so is the Galaxy Note 10.
 These are great options, but some of you might want to hold onto your current phone and wait for the Galaxy Note 11, also known as the Galaxy Note 20.

-If you’re thinking about upgrading your phone, you might have your eyes on Samsung’s Galaxy S10e, Galaxy S10, Galaxy S10+, or Galaxy S10 5G.
-They are still four of the best devices on the market and for many people, they’ll be worth the investment.
+If you’re thinking about upgrading your phone, you might have your eyes on Samsung’s Galaxy S20, Galaxy S20+, Galaxy S20 Ultra, Galaxy S10e, Galaxy S10, Galaxy S10+, or Galaxy S10 5G.
+They represent some of devices on the market and for many people, they’ll be worth the investment.

-The Galaxy S10 series has been joined by three versions of the Galaxy Note 10.
-Samsung released a standard Galaxy Note 10, the larger Galaxy Note 10+, and a 5G-powered Galaxy Note 10+.
-They’re certainly worth investigating if you’re on the hunt for something new and extremely powerful.

 If you aren’t married to Android, make sure you check out Apple’s iPhone 11 line.
-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are top Galaxy competitors.
-You’ll also want to consider devices like the OnePlus 7T and Google’s new Pixel 4 and Pixel 4 XL.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are some of the best Galaxy S20/Galaxy S10/Galaxy Note 10 alternatives.
+You’ll also want to consider other Android devices like the OnePlus 7T and Google’s Pixel 4 and Pixel 4 XL.

 There are also some interesting devices on tap for 2020.
-The current list includes the Samsung Galaxy S20 and Apple’s 2020 iPhones which reportedly include a budget iPhone SE 2.
+The current list includes the Apple’s 2020 iPhones which reportedly include a budget iPhone SE 2 and the OnePlus 8 line.

 There’s also a chance Samsung releases an updated version of the Galaxy Note.